tlswg/tls13-spec/draft-ietf-tls-tls13.md

 supply a "key_share" value.

 psk_dhe_ke
-: PSK key establishment with (EC)DHE key establishment.
+: PSK with (EC)DHE key establishment.
 In this mode, the client and servers MUST supply "key_share" values as described in {{key-share}}.
 {:br}